Spelt Chocolate Pie (with Homemade Caramel and Rolo Chocolate Ganache)

 Instructions

-• Add the flour, cocoa, icing sugar and butter to a food processor and work until the ingredients form a breadcrumb consistency.
+• Add the flour, cocoa, icing sugar and butter to a food processor and work until the ingredients form a breadcrumb consistency (don't worry if some larger pieces of butter remain).

-• On a floured surface, roll the dough out into a large circle, then transfer to a baking tin or pie dish.
-I used a very shallow pie dish with a removable bottom that is 27cm in diameter.
-I had pastry to spare, so you could easily make a larger pie, but you would need to adapt the filling measurements.
+• On a floured surface, roll the dough out into a large circle, then transfer to a baking tin or pie dish (see note 4).

-• Add the butter to a heavy-bottomed pan and melt.
-Add the sugar.
-Whisk to combine but be aware that the butter and sugar may not completely incorporate.
+• Add the sugar, and give it a little stir (but be aware that the butter and sugar may not completely incorporate at this stage).

 • Pour the caramel into the pie case and bake for 15 minutes.
 The caramel is ready when it has dark brown patches, is bubbling but has formed a "skin".
 Allow to cool completely.